infrasonar/docs/docs/introduction/what_is_Infra_Sonar.md

 ## History

-InfraSonar is de successor of Oversight an IT infrastructure monitoring solution which started out in 2013 as a monitoring solution for IT service providers.
+InfraSonar started in 2013 as Oversight as the brainchild of an IT architect (Rik) and a senior software developer (Jeroen).

+In 2023 we released a completely revised platform under the name InfraSonar.

 With InfraSonar we took the lessons learned and made a more versatile and resistent platform not only suitable for IT environments but for any platform were state and performance monitoring are required.